tybottorff/bottorffdocs/notes/literature_notes.md

  - neoantigen-specific TILs exhibited tumor-specific expansion with dysfunctional phenotypes, distinct from blood-emigrant bystanders and regulatory TILs
  - neoantigen-specific TILs largely exhibited tumor-specific clonal expansion, with only limited overlap with dually expanded TILs found in the peripheral blood, possible caveat to any PBMC-based TCR feature analysis is that we don't know if they are tumor-specific or not, although here this is just neoantigen, so perhaps there is more sharing betweeen PBMC and TILs targeting tumor-associated antigens
 # Moving towards personalized treatments of immune-related adverse events
- - corticosteroids are the cornerstone of irAE treatment, potent suppressors of T cell function/activity, followed by mycophenolate for patients for whom corticosteroids fail (this drug depletes guanosine nucleotides preferentially in T/B cells to inhibit their proliferation to suppress cell-mediated immune responses and antibody production), calcineurin inhibitors and methotrexate can also inhibit T cell function to treat irAEs, as can blocking of integrins T cells use to extravasate from circulation into peripheral tissue where they cause inflammation (like antibodies targeting alpha 4 beta 7 and alpha 4 integrins to treat colitis and encephalitis as these integrins are expressed on gut epithelium and blood-brain barrier, respectively)
+ - corticosteroids are the cornerstone of irAE treatment, potent suppressors of T cell function/activity, followed by mycophenolate for patients for whom corticosteroids fail (this drug depletes guanosine nucleotides preferentially in T/B cells to inhibit their proliferation to suppress cell-mediated immune responses and antibody production), calcineurin inhibitors and methotrexate can also inhibit T cell function to treat irAEs, as can blocking of integrins T cells use to extravasate from circulation into peripheral tissue where they cause inflammation (like antibodies targeting α4 β7 and α4 integrins to treat colitis and encephalitis as these integrins are expressed on gut epithelium and blood-brain barrier, respectively)
  - histopathological findings of different organ irAEs: generally infiltrates into irAE tissue are lymphocyte rich, sometimes myeloid too (pulmonary)
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells